alexpolonsky/doswah.com/100cups/index.md

 </div>
 </section><!-- /#table-of-contents -->

-Coffee prepares me for whatever happens next.
-<br><br>
-I moved to Washington - home of large coffee chains and coffee shops that dedicate themselves to the craft of coffee.
-Welcome to #100cupsofcoffee
+Washington is home to large coffee chains and coffee shops that dedicate themselves to the craft of coffee.
+This is based on a challenge I saw <a href="http://www.thenerdygirlie.com/p/100cupsofcoffee_22.html">thenerdiegirlie</a> do on her Instagram and the evident fact: I love coffee. #100cupsofcoffee

 # 19